|born on||28 June 1867 at 03:15 (= 03:15 AM )|

 Pirandello married Antonietta Portulano in 1894; she became insane but was not committed until just before her death in 1918.
 He served in the military in the war of 1915.

 Pirandello was troubled with stomach problems, tuberculosis and in 1903 had an episode of suicidal depression.
+He died on 10 December 1936 at age 69 in Rome, Italy.

 - friend relationship with Abba, Marta (born 25 June 1900)